Grant FAQs

 TIPS FOR CREATING A GREAT APPLICATION?

-• Always, always, always read the policies and procedures for the grant that you are applying for before you begin the application process.
-Make sure you do what is asked of you in the application process.
+- Always read the policies and procedures for the grant that you are applying for before you begin the application process.
+Make sure you do what is asked.

-• Work to incorporate the vision and values of your project with those of the Division on Ministries with Young People, which can be found at https://www.umcyoungpeople.org/about
+- Incorporate the vision and values of your project with those of the Young People's Connectional Network, which can be found at https://www.umcyoungpeople.org/about

-• Since we ask applications to be submitted in the English language, especially review translations if translation software has been used.
-Things like Google Translate and Babelfish are good, but not perfect.
+- We review all applications in English.
+If an application is submitted in any language besides English, the Review Team will use artificial intelligence (AI) and translation software to create an English version.
+If you would like to have more control over that part of the process, utilize a translator ahead of time and submit your application in English.
+Services like Google Translate and Babelfish are good, but not perfect.
 If possible, have a person aid in the creation of an English-language application when that application is translated from its original language.
 Avoid colloquialisms (contextual sayings or slangs) that may not translate well across languages.
 (For example, saying that a project will be a “home run” would make no sense to a reader who is not familiar with the game of baseball.)

-• Inspire our review team to consider funding your application by helping us understand why your project should happen and why you (the applicant) are the right person to organize that project and be a great steward of any funds awarded to you.
-The review team consists of young people from around the world, so remember to help them understand the context of your needs.
+- Inspire our review team by helping us understand why your project should happen and why you are the right person to organize it.
+How will you act as an effective steward of any funds awarded to you?
+The review team consists of young people from around the world, so help them understand the context of your needs.

-• List the best and most accurate contact information possible.
+- List the best and most accurate contact information possible.
 Provide the email address that you will use for the duration of the project and don’t change it.
 Provide all contact information that is requested.
-Communication is so important, and if we can’t reach each other, things become so difficult!

 IF I HAVE MORE QUESTIONS, WHO DO I ASK?